Blankiiii/Discord-Widget-Collection/Steam Profile Stats/README.md

 3. start the bat file and enjoy

 ## OPTIONAL
-- you can make a 3rd Subtitle with your mostplayedgame, this is however completly optional and i decided to not do that
+- you can make a 3rd Subtitle with your most played recent game (mostplayedgame), this is however completly optional and just shows

   <img width="1263" height="559" alt="image" src="https://github.com/user-attachments/assets/ad963fe7-8a92-4876-8a3b-3644e375dee4" />